 The Schedule section is the roadmap for your course.
 It includes a weekly breakdown of lesson topics, resources, and activities.
 You can add/remove rows below to accommodate the length of your own course.

-- In the Lesson column, include a title or theme that best reflects the week's learning.
+- In the Module Title column, include a title or theme that best reflects the week's learning.

 - In the Notes column, include relevant lesson topics, resources, and activities for the week.
 You can reference the "Evaluation" section of your syllabus.